 Unpack Arrays using PHP Spread Operator

-This can be particularly useful when you want to combine two or more arrays into a single array.
-For example, consider the following code:
+We can explore how to use the PHP spread operator for unpacking arrays.
+This process involves expanding the elements of an array into a new one.
+Such a technique becomes particularly useful when you want to combine two or more arrays into a single array.
+For instance, consider the following code:

 <?php